dOrgTech/ID-DAO/README.md

 ### Scenario Flowchart

+Before the first time the user claims GD tokens, they are prompted to prove their identity.

 ![](./docs/img/out/Scenario_Flow_Onboarding_Add_Identity.png)

 ### Exception Scenarios

 Some of the scenarios below may be encountered along the above process and have been briefly fleshed out below.
 These include a user with a current account already existing on the GoodDollar server attempting to re-register, and a user that has submitted a proposal, but has had it rejected by the DAO.

+#### Existing GoodDollar Account

 ![](./docs/img/out/Scenario_Flow_Exception_Existing_User_Attempting_to_Register.png)

+#### Add I.D.
+Rejected

 ![](./docs/img/out/Scenario_Flow_Exception_User_with_Rejected_Add_Proposal.png)